Alexander-Ocheretyany/Java/BeansInfo/ReadMe.txt

 The program prints out information about JavaBean components.
-The program reads from the standard input and prints to the standard output.
+It reads from the standard input and prints to the standard output.
 The program reads names of components (each one on a separate line) and prints information about them - the component name, all its properties, listeners, and methods.
 If a type of a property cannot be discovered, then the property is not printed out.
 Output formating is as follows:

 JavaBean Name: <full_name_of_component>
 [readonly] [bound] [constrained] property <full_name_of_type> <property_name>